mistic100/Nixie-Clock-IN12/README.md

 ([Check my first clock](https://github.com/mistic100/Nixie-Clock))

 This is a Nixie Clock design using IN-12 soviet neon tubes and an Arduino connected to a RTC clock.
-It also has a NeoPixels output.
-A basic 3D printable "air case" is provided.
+Two different cases are provided.

+It has a NeoPixels port and locations for SMD WS2812 LEDs (not tested because I added them after building my own clock).

 ![](https://galerie.strangeplanet.fr/_data/i/upload/2021/09/05/20210905122303-39b00a0b-me.jpg)